What Does a Utilities Consultant Do? Preventing Project Delays and Unwanted Costs

 By Gary Akers, Head of Utilities at Whitecode Consulting

 However, the local electricity network was already working above capacity and suffering from mini blackouts.
 In fact, it was passing three times as much electricity as it should.
-Proving the electricity supply in that area was inadequate – leading to UK Power Network acknowledging this and stating reinforcement and a new sub-station was required – Whitecode Consulting saved the client £1 million.
+Proving the electricity supply in that area was inadequate, leading to UK Power Network acknowledging this and stating reinforcement and a new sub-station was required, Whitecode Consulting saved the client £1 million.

-This level of due diligence is just one example of the significant benefits taking advantage of utilities consultants’ expertise and experience.
+This level of due diligence is just one example of the significant benefits of taking advantage of utilities consultants’ expertise and experience.
 Indeed, by undertaking extensive surveys of any and all existing pipes and cables, Whitecode Consulting has advised a number of clients to help them avoid unwanted and substantial costs.

 Sometimes housebuilders may not check what is below ground before they start construction.
 However, this is a false economy.
 For example, a £10,000 survey for a £250 million project is not a huge outlay compared to what it would cost to move existing pipework and cables further into the project.